santidore/Book-Scraper/README.md

 # 📚🕷 Python Book Scraper using Scrapy 📚🕷

 This is a web scraping project built with Scrapy, a Python framework for extracting data from websites.
-The purpose of this project is to scrape information about romance books from the website "http://books.toscrape.com" through XPath technology and retrieve details such as book titles, prices, availability, and cover images.
+The purpose of this project is to scrape information about romance books from the website "http://books.toscrape.com" through XPath selectors and retrieve details such as book titles, prices, availability, and cover images.

 ## Prerequisites